-Director Jack Neo has recently announced his that his latest film, Ah Girls Go Army, will be released in time for Chinese New Year 2022.
+Director Jack Neo’s latest film, Ah Girls Go Army, released in time for Chinese New Year 2022.
 A spin-off from the Ah Boys To Men films, Ah Girls Go Army is set in an imaginary future Singapore in which females are conscripted into the military because of the lack of males.
-The synopsis:

 “The story will focus on Singapore’s first batch of female recruits, a bunch of Gen Z teens with different backgrounds and education.
 As they undergo the demanding Basic Military Training under the fierce leadership of Sergeant Lim and Lieutenant Zhang, the girls find themselves being pushed to their physical and emotional limits.
 Together, they will overcome their resistance to serve National Service, face the challenges before them, and discover newfound abilities – using them to resolve and mend relationship issues in their personal life.”